Mainframe Tape Details:

 3570 tapes:

+There are two different drives, 3570B and 3570C, and three tapes, 3570B, 3570C, and 3570CXL (extra length).
 3570 B and C tapes have the same capacity, but different data transfer rates, and work in the "B" and "C" model drives, respectively.
 3570 CXL is an extra length tape for the model "C" drive only.
 3570 B and C tapes have a native capacity of 5 GB and a compressed capacity of about 15 GB.
-3570 CXL has a capacity of about 7 GB, or 21 GB with 3:1 compression.
+3570 CXL has a native capacity of 7 GB, and about 21 GB with 3:1 compression.

 3590 tapes:

-IBM's new 3590 is similar to 3490.
-The half-inch tape is contained in a cartridge the same size as a 3480, but the tape itself is very different.
-The 3590B drive writes 128 tracks, 32 tracks at a time, in a serpentine pattern, and has an uncompressed capacity of 10 or 20 GB, depending on the tape length, and a typical compressed capacity of 20 or 60 GB, although we've seen well over 100 GB on one tape.
+The 3590B drive writes 128 tracks, 32 tracks at a time, in a serpentine pattern, and has an uncompressed capacity of 10 GB on a J tape or 20 GB on a K tape, and a typical compressed capacity of 20 or 60 GB, although we've seen 150 GB on one J tape.

-There is a 3590E drive which is similar to the 3590B and uses the same media, but writes 256 tracks, for double the capacity of the B drive.
-In July 2002 IBM announced a 3590H model which writes 384 tracks across the tape, again using the same media as the 3590B and E models.
+The 3590H drive writes 384 tracks across the tape, again using the same media as the 3590B and E models.
 The 3590H has a capacity of 30 to 180 GB, depending on tape length and compression.

-Blocks, Gaps, and File Marks:
+Blocks, Gaps, and File Marks

 Data is normally recorded in tape "blocks".
 A block is some number of bytes which are recorded on the tape in a single group.
 When you read-from or write-to a tape, you do so a block at a time.
 By convention, a block is usually some logical grouping of data, usually some integral number of records.
 The terminology "record length 80, blocked 10" means the logical records are 80 bytes, and they are recorded 10 records to a tape block.
 Therefore the block size is 800 bytes.

 Each block contains CRC (cyclic redundancy check) bytes after the data.
 These CRC bytes are error detection and correction data which allow the tape drive to read data from a tape which contains some "dropout", or lost bits, and correct for the missing bits.
 Without these CRC bytes most tapes would not be readable with 100% accuracy.
+Error correction methods vary greatly between different tapes.

 The gaps use a significant amount of tape, 0.3" or 0.6" per gap on 9-track tape, for example.
 So the block size, and hence the number of gaps, determines the amount of data you can fit on a 9-track or 3480 tape.
 If you make the blocks large, say around 16KB per block, you can fit more data on a tape.
 To demonstrate how much of a difference the block size makes in the capacity of a tape, a 2400' 1600 BPI 9-track tape with a block size of 80 bytes only holds about 3.5 MB, compared to 41 MB with an 8000 byte block size.
 So, if you record one 80 byte record per block the tape will hold about 44,000 records, but if you record 100 records per block the tape will hold over 500,000 records.